The first of the four sacred months.

 “No more of this blasphemous ritual!” the girl shouts.
 “You of all people should know that!”

-“How dare you speak to your king like that!” the councilor snaps.
+“How dare you speak to your Sultan like that!” the councilor snaps.
 “Guards!
-Take her to the prisoner’s tower.”
+Take her to the—”

-“Let her speak!” the Sultan cries.
+“Let her speak!” the Sultan shouts above the voices.
 “She has a right to be heard.”

 “As Sultan, you could have stopped this, but you haven’t.”
-Laiba steps forward.
+Laiba steps forward, eyeing the older man in white.
 “And your own daughter hasn’t been chosen yet, but somehow every girl picked has never returned—sent to a fate only Allah knows!”

-People hearing her gasp, their eyes darting from the Sultan to the guards.
+People around her gasp, their eyes darting from the Sultan to the guards.

 Laiba clenches her fists, her body shaking in anger.
 “We submit to the will of Allah, but this is the work of Shaitan!
 We feed our girls to him in fear of what he might do if we refuse!
 But what of the greater consequences if we refuse Allah?
 That is what you are doing!
 By allowing this to happen!
 Stop and bring back our daughters!
 Bring back our sisters!
 Bring back the truth of our faith!”

-Amira steps closer to the scene yet remains hidden under the shadow of a pillar.
+Amira steps closer, but she remains hidden under the shadow of a stone pillar.
 Shahira gapes in response to the girl’s words.
-Her father is verbally assaulted by the truth.
+Truth verbally assaults her father.

-The Sultan nods, hanging his head.
+The Sultan nods.
 “It is true, but I cannot stop this.
 This is beyond my control.
 Only Allah can.”

 “Lies!” the girl cries.

-“That’s enough, girl!” the councilor barks, pointing a finger at the girl.
+“That’s enough, girl!”
+The councilor points a finger at the girl.
 “Seize her!”

 “You all tread in Shaitan’s path,” the girl shrieks, “if you continue this sacrilege of a ritual!
 No prayers can save you from the wrath of Allah!”

-“May Allah forgive all of us,” the Sultan says as he walks away from the courtyard.
+The Sultan gives a sigh, loud enough for the girl to hear.
+“May Allah forgive all of us.”
+His head hangs as he walks away from the courtyard.
 “Leave her be.”

 The guards stiffen and return to their posts.
-The councilor grimaces, following them.
+The councilor grimaces and follows the Sultan.

 “No girl will ever do this willingly!”
-Laiba cries.
+Laiba cries to their backs.
 “I will make certain of it!”

-Then she turns and stomps away.
-The remaining loiters mutter amongst themselves as they, too, leave the confines of the palace courtyard towards the outer city.
+She turns and stomps away.
+The remaining loiters mutter amongst themselves as they, too, leave the confines of the palace courtyard towards the outer city, some tailing the girl and voicing their thoughts to her.

-Amira turns to look back at Shahira, whose eyes are wide.
-“She speaks the truth,” her friend says, stepping away from the shadows.
+Amira turns to look back to her friend, whose eyes are wide.
+“She speaks the truth, you know.”
+She steps away from the shadows.

 Shahira follows her through the halls into the kitchens.
 “But to do so in such a manner?”